Poured-in-Place Terrazzo vs Tile Terrazzo

 such as Terroxy Resin Systems by Terrazzo and Marble Supply Companies which was recently GreenGuard Gold Certified and also offer Health Product Declarations, HPDs.

-Lastly, terrazzo tiles are very in cost depending on the type and suppliers.
-Material cost of the thin-sheet terrazzo products can range from $10-25 per sf.
-Cement terrazzo tiles can range from as low as $6-7 per sf but can easily get as high as $50 per sf.
-Epoxy terrazzo typically installs for $18-20 per sf.
-It can be installed for as low as $10 per sf for larger simple project but can easily range to $35 per sf or more depending on size and pattern complexity.
+Lastly, terrazzo tiles very in cost depending on the type and suppliers.
+Material cost of the thin-sheet terrazzo products can range from $15-25 per sf.
+Cement terrazzo tiles can range from as low as $7-8 per sf but can easily get as high as $50 per sf.
+Epoxy terrazzo typically installs for around $25 - 30 per sf.
+It can be installed for as low as $15 per sf for larger simple project but can easily range to $35 per sf or more depending on size and pattern complexity.
 Cost for all systems will vary based on the overall size of the job.
+We are happy to help with budgeting your terrazzo project.

 The larger the job the better the pricing.
 A small job would be 3000 sf and less and will have higher costs.
 Complexity of installation also affect the cost.
 Are you designing a blow and go job one color no pattern or is it a multi color intricate pattern.
 The aggregate material type can also greatly affect the material costs so be sure to check with your supplier about the premium material content such as glass, mother of pearl or large aggregate terrazzo.
 We’ve found In most cases with project having greater than 3000sf, poured terrazzo can be installed for the same price as terrazzo tile.